drasi-project/docs/docs/content/solution-developer/components/sources/_index.md

 kubectl delete source <id>
 ```

-For example, if the Source id is `human-resources`, you would run,
+For example, if the Source ID is `human-resources`, you would run,

 ```
 kubectl delete source human-resources
 ```

+**Note**: Drasi does not currently enforce dependency integrity between Sources and Continuous Queries.
+If you delete a Source that is used by one or more Continuous Queries, they will stop getting change events and stop producing results.

 ## Configuring Sources
 The following sections describe the configuration of the Source types currently supported by Drasi.